SHIO KOJI 101- SALT KOJI

 Sanitize a container with a lid that you will use to store the Koji by pouring boiling water over it.

-In the sanitized container, dissolve the salt in the prepared hot water.
+In the sanitized container, dissolve the salt in warm water (approx. 95°F / 35°C).

 -